One of you wrote:

 And you can see the galaxy for yourself.
-In late November, the Andromeda galaxy is visible from nightfall till about 4 a.m.
+At mid-northern latitudes in late November, the Andromeda galaxy is visible from nightfall till about 4 a.m.
 Here are a couple of ways to find the galaxy:

 Be sure to look for it in a dark sky, far from city lights.
 Good luck!